Passenger Wi-Fi on subway trains

-Passenger Wi-Fi on subway trains is a service provided primarily for wireless internet access for metro passengers on board subway trains.
+Passenger Wi-Fi on subway trains is a service provided primarily for wireless internet access for passengers on board subway trains.

 Wi-Fi for subway passengers is a standard service provided in the majority of large cities worldwide.
-Wi-Fi in stations is present in the systems of Hong Kong, London, New York, Moscow, St. Petersburg, Singapore, Tokyo, and Toronto.
+Wi-Fi in stations is present in the systems of Hong Kong, London, New York, Moscow, St. Petersburg, Riyadh, Singapore, Tokyo, and Toronto.
 Delivering high-speed Wi-Fi on underground trains is more complex and requires two radio networks: one which delivers the signal to tunnels and trains (a Trackside Network or TSN), and a Wi-Fi network on board the trains to enable passenger connectivity.
 Wi-Fi connectivity currently operates on underground trains in Moscow and St. Petersburg in Russia; Seoul in South Korea; Delhi's Airport Express in India; and Guangzhou, Shenzhen, Wuhan, and Shanghai in China.

 The first known subway system to install onboard Wi-Fi was the Seoul Metro in 2009.
 The trackside network was based on WiMAX or WiBro (IEEE 802.16m).
-Trains were connected to the TSN at a speed of about 30Mbit/s and the Wi-Fi service was provided only to Korean Telecom (KT) subscribers over a private Wi-Fi network.
+Trains were connected to the TSN at a speed of about 30 Mbit/s and the Wi-Fi service was provided only to Korean Telecom (KT) subscribers over a private Wi-Fi network.
 Later, in 2017, it was announced that the network would be renovated to deliver high-speed Wi-Fi to the general public.
 High-speed free public onboard Wi-Fi was first introduced by MaximaTelecom in the Moscow Metro in 2013.
-By the end of 2014, all 12 metro lines were equipped with a 5 GHz TSN delivering up to 150Mbit/s per train with an average of 80Mbit/s.
-The last known deployment was in Guangzhou in 2018, which reportedly features over 400Mbit/s speed per train.
+By the end of 2014, all 12 metro lines were equipped with a 5 GHz TSN delivering up to 150 Mbit/s per train with an average of 80 Mbit/s.
+The last known deployment was in Guangzhou in 2018, which reportedly features over 400 Mbit/s speed per train.

 The fastest onboard network in the world was built in the St. Petersburg metro.
-It features up to 500Mbit/s speed per train and was built by MaximaTelecom at the end of 2017.
+It features up to 500 Mbit/s speed per train and was built by MaximaTelecom at the end of 2017.